supercooldave/supercooldave.github.io/2017/STS/index.md

-### D4: System Design
+### D4: System Design and Test Plan

 **Due: Friday, April 13 (wk 15)**
 {: .blue}

-This deliverable consists of a high-level system design.
-The deliverable consists of three components:
+This deliverable consists of a high-level system design and a test plan.
+The deliverable consists of four components:

 *  **Site Map and UI Design**: A description of the user interface and its functionality, perhaps with Photoshop mock-ups.